confluentinc/librdkafka/MIGRATION.md

     ```

 * A transactional producer (with a `transactionId`) set, **cannot** send messages without initiating a transaction using `producer.transaction()`.
+* While using `sendOffsets` from a transactional producer, the `consumerGroupId` argument must be omitted, and rather, the consumer object itself must be passed instead.

 ### Consumer